 For WPA-PSK or WPA2-PSK, enter the pre-shared key, which is a password between 8 and 63 characters.
-The default WPA password appears on the label of your gateway.
+The default WPA password is the 13-character serial number of your gateway.

 Note: By default, the gateway is set up to work with WPA and WPA2 wireless security, both of which are newer than WEP.
 Typically, the only reason you might need to set up WEP would be to allow access to older wireless computers or devices that cannot support WPA.